Features added in previous versions

 Feature Description More information

-VMR Scheduling for Exchange: support for authentication without a service account
+Secure Scheduler for Exchange: support for authentication without a service account

 This is because the Application Impersonation role assignment to service accounts is being deprecated by Microsoft.
 From May 2024, Microsoft prevented new Application Impersonation role assignments.
 From February 2025, this role will be removed completely (for more information, see Microsoft's announcement).
-For Office 365, all new VMR Scheduling for Exchange deployments must use the alternative option using application permissions, and all existing deployments must be updated to enable this option as soon as possible.
+For Office 365, all new Secure Scheduler for Exchange deployments must use the alternative option using application permissions, and all existing deployments must be updated to enable this option as soon as possible.

 Configuring Office 365 for scheduling using app permissions